rhit-netsos/netsec-public/docs/concepts/nftables.md

 performance.

 {:.warning}
-All of your firewall rule must happen on the `firewall` container.
+All of your firewall rules must happen on the `firewall` container.
 Do not add or change any rules on the `client` or `server` containers.

 ## View current rules